 In recent years, we at Classic Sicily have noticed that the busiest time of year tends to be in June and September, and prices are starting to reflect this too.
-Italian schools break for three months over summer and many families plan their holidays at the start or towards the end of the break.
+Italian schools break for three months over summer and many families plan their Sicilian tours at the start or towards the end of the break.
 Not to mention that international tourists favour these months too, as the weather is typically not as hot as July and August – or at least that’s the myth.

 Low season in Sicily